chrsr/legacy-preprocessor/README.md

 legacy-preprocessor
 ===================

-Very basic example of stripping media queries for old browsers [<IE8] using node.js fs
+Very basic example of stripping media queries for old browsers (<IE9) using node.js fs

 In search for a solution to this problem: http://simurai.com/post/30451824480/media-query-splitting

 ### Test run
+git clone the above files then:
 ```js
 node legacy-preprocessor.js
 ```

-This should then output a file ```legacy.css``` which you could include in your project using conditional comments:
+This should output a file ```legacy.css``` which you could include in your project using conditional comments:
 ```html
 <!--[if lt IE 9]><link rel="stylesheet" href="legacy.css"><![endif]-->
 ```